HugeGraph-Loader Quick Start

 Two versions of the mapping file are given directly here (the above graph model and data file are described)

-Click to expand/collapse mapping file for version 2.0
+Click to expand/collapse the mapping file for version 2.0

 {